-I’ve lost 22 pounds over the past five months, but the excruciating details of how I’ve done it would be about as interesting to people as, oh, sifting through the endless photos of a complete stranger’s summer vacation.
+I recently lost 22 pounds over a period of five months, but the excruciating details of how I did it would be about as interesting to people as, oh, sifting through endless photos of a stranger’s summer vacation.

 The author, a full-time working mom in Australia, is blunt about the shape she was in when she began her health journey: “I was time-poor and didn’t make myself a priority.
 At my worst, I weighed over a staggering (and uncomfortable) 283 pounds.
 At five feet seven inches tall, that made my BMI a huge 41.8 percent.
 In medical speak?
 I was morbidly obese.”